Braunstetter/menu-bundle/README.md

 into the [Twig source function](https://twig.symfony.com/doc/2.x/functions/source.html) you can also use an alias like `@my_bundle/images/svg/thunder.svg`.

-Inside your twig templates you can print the menu by using the `menu()` function and passing it the kebab_cased class name.
+Inside your twig templates you can print the menu by using the `menu()` function and passing it the snake_cased class name.

 ```html